 Register for updates

-Make sure you receive our latest news, notifications of submitted plans, consutlations, examinations and refererendums by following us on Twitter (@CEC_NPlans) or by signing up for regular email updates.
+Make sure you receive our latest news, notifications of submitted plans, consultations, examinations and referendums by following us on Twitter (@cheshireeast) or by signing up for regular email updates.
 You can register for email updates here.

 Neighbourhood area applications